 - First, from last winter.
 A United Airlines passenger found a $378 "forever travel voucher," dated 1998.
-When he called United Airlines, they honored the voucher, even though it was legally no longer valid, due to United's 2002 bankruptcy.
+When he called United Airlines, they honored the voucher, even though it was legally no longer valid, because of United's 2002 bankruptcy.

 - For the other, let's go with the uproar in March, after a United Airlines flight attendant insisted that a passenger put her live dog (in a carrying case) in an overhead bin.
 The dog, you'll likely remember, died.

 Neither story has much to do with the normal day-to-day running of an airline.
 They're not about routes, or aircraft types, or fuel costs, or squeezing more people into economy class.
 Yet, they're two of the most viral, most read, best-known stories about United Airlines this year.

 Why?
 Because they're not about what you get for your money when you buy a ticket on United Airlines.
 Instead, they're about how United Airlines makes people feel.
 And "how you make me feel" is often far more important to customers than anything else.

 Finally, maybe, it seems like the leadership at United Airlines might be starting to understand this.
 Here's why we think that, and why it matters.

 'Changing how people feel'

 This comes up after an interview that Brian Sumers of Skift did with the president of United Airlines, Scott Kirby, who's known as "the most 'by the numbers' executive in the airline industry today."